 A weekend visit to South West Sydney gives you the chance to learn about sustainable lifestyles, to meet the growers, and to connect with where your food comes from.
-Our personalised small group ‘Fork’n Foodies‘ tour takes you on an adventure from farm to fork, visiting farmers, butcheries, a fresh produce market, and orchards.
-On the fully escorted tour you get to sample local produce, enjoy a farm tour, as well as a cooking demo by ‘the farmer’s wife’ at one of our stops.
+Our personalised small group ‘Fork’n Foodies‘ tour takes you on an adventure from farm to fork, visiting farms, butcheries, a fresh produce market, and orchards.
+On the fully escorted tour you get to sample local produce, enjoy a farm tour, and meet the farmers.
 More information can be seen here, but if you prefer to navigate your own way we’ve made a few suggestions below.

 If you’re after a true organic experience you can’t beat Field to Feast farm in Catherine Field.
 Hapi and Cath have been supplying Sydney with fresh produce since 2008 and they warmly welcome you to their farm each Saturday to not only experience their amazing produce, but also to tour the farm.
 Once you’ve bought fresh from the farmer it’s hard to go back to buying anywhere else, which is why this is one of the favourite stops on our Fork’n Foodies tour.